WHAT IS MOXIBUSTION?

 - Gynaecological and obstetrical conditions, including breech presentation in late-term pregnancy

 - Turning a breech baby: the ideal time to start trying to turn a breech baby is 33-35 weeks and not later than 38 weeks.
 Make sure you always obtain an agreement from your GP or midwife before any attempt to turn the baby.
-Then, we will lit two moxa sticks.
+Then, I will light two moxa sticks.
 For this purpose, we will focus the heat on Bladder 67.
 This a point near the nail bed of the little toe.
 Each application lasts 20 minutes.
 Also, you will receive moxa sticks to continue the treatment daily at home.

 - Infertility – I often find when treating both women and men for infertility that there is low Kidney Yang energy.
 Side effects of this are often a tendency to feel the cold, aching lower back and knees, urination at night, low sperm count.
 This “cold” condition responds very well to moxa.
 Also, I find that some women have very cold abdomens.
 This could be as a result of exposure such as swimming in cold water, wearing crop tops or it could just be the way their body imbalance manifests itself.
 As you can imagine a foetus needs a warm place to grow and moxa will warm the abdomen.